 What is NORA Tea?

 NORA tea stands for nettle, oatstraw, red raspberry leaf, and alfalfa.
-Each one of these herbs is filled with vitamins and minerals, and together they make a powerful tea blend.
+Each one of these herbs is packed with vitamins and minerals, and together they make a powerful tea blend.

 You can easily make it yourself or purchase it here if you prefer.